semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ## Pipeline queues {#pipeline-queues}

-Queues allow you to control the order in which pipelines Semaphore can run pipelines sequentially or in parallel depending on the queue configuration.
-For example, you can run pipelines in parallel on the main branch, while limiting only one production deploy pipeline to run at a time to prevent deployment conflicts.
+Queues allow you to control the order in which pipelines run.
+Semaphore pipelines can run sequentially or in parallel.
+For example, you can run CI pipelines in parallel on the main branch, while limiting deployment pipelines to run one at at time to prevent conflicts or race conditions.

 ### Default and named queues {#named-queues}

-Semaphore creates a queue for each Git push or a pull requests.
+Semaphore creates a queue for each Git push or pull requests.
 All workflows sharing the same commit SHA belong in the same queue and run sequentially.

 In other words, every time you re-run a workflow, create a pull request, push a tag, or start a [promotion](./pipelines#connecting-pipelines), the pipeline is added to the end of the same-commit queue.